Code-Institute-Submissions/jildourixt-grocs/README.md

 ### Known bugs
 * A major shortcoming for this application is the data types used.
 Ideally, categories should include the items in one structure.
 If I had to restart this project, I would take a different approach here.
-* When
+* No functionality is in place at the moment to remove a user and associated items.
+This can be added at a later stage but was deemed unnecessary by my mentor for now.

 ## Credits

 ### Acknowledgements
 * My mentor for continuous helpful feedback.
 * Tutor support at Code Institute for their support and materials.
 * The inital structure for this project is heavily based on the mini project of the Code Institute for the Milestone 3 project.
 Further implementation for functionality is added on top of this.
-Many thanks for all the things this has taught me.
+Many thanks and credits for this.